 Ildem opened up a little more in the second frame, latching onto front-heads and trying to work position up high.
 The problem?
 Hancock was the fresher athlete and easily defended the Turkish wrestler’s charges.
-He maintained posture, didn’t get lazy, and did his best to work back inside for most of the period.
+He maintained posture and did his best to work back inside for most of the period.
 Despite no offensive points scored, Hancock comes away with a signature win over one of the World’s best.

 Patrick Smith (71 kg) won both of his matches in the first two rounds of Group B competition basically by breaking both opponents.
-Employing his patented relentless style, Smith earned an early passivity point against Aslan Cangiz (TUR) and proceeded to sustain a high pace.
-Smith might have some brawling tendencies, but he was technically sharp throughout, coming close on high-dives and bodylocks he would find off of busy setups.
+Employing his patented relentless style, Smith earned an early passivity point against Cengiz Arslan (TUR) and proceeded to sustain a high pace.
+Smith might have some brawling tendencie, but he was technically sharp throughout, coming close on high-dives and bodylocks he would find off of busy setups.
 The second period saw Smith resume his constant high-pressure attack.
-Cangiz came out with more vibrance but quickly went back on his heels once Smith pushed forward.
+Cengiz came out with more vibrance but quickly went back on his heels once Smith pushed forward.
 A step-out point for Smith punctuated the scoring for a 2-0 victory.

 We will update with more results as the Greco Clubs Cup continues later on today.